Skip to main content

 General

 Q: Does this work with any WordPress site?
 Yes.
 It connects via the standard WordPress REST API, which is available on all WordPress sites since version 4.7.
 You just need a username and application password.
+WordPress continues running as your headless CMS backend -- nothing changes on the WordPress side.

 Q: Does it download media/images?
 By default, no. Media stays on your WordPress server.
-The rewrite strategy swaps the domain in URLs (e.g., when WordPress moves to app.example.com and Astro takes over the main domain).
+The rewrite strategy swaps the domain in URLs for go-live (e.g., when WordPress moves to app.example.com and Astro takes over the main domain).
 A download strategy is planned for fully self-contained sites.

 WordPress Compatibility

 Q: Does it preserve Yoast/RankMath SEO data?
 Yes.
-SEO metadata (title, description, canonical URL, OG image, robots, focus keyword) is extracted from Yoast (yoast_head_json) or RankMath (rank_math_seo) and included in the frontmatter.
+SEO metadata (title, description, canonical URL, OG image, robots, focus keyword) is extracted from Yoast (yoast_head_json) or RankMath (rank_math_seo) and included in the Astro frontmatter.

 Q: Does it handle ACF fields?
 Yes.
 ACF data from the REST API is normalized: images become {url, alt, width, height}, post objects become {wpId, slug, title}, repeater fields become arrays, and groups are flattened.

-Content Sync & Ongoing Updates
+Content Sync and Ongoing Updates

 Q: Can I automate the sync?
 Yes. sync_schedule generates GitHub Actions workflows (cron-based), cron scripts, or Netlify/Vercel webhooks for real-time sync on every WordPress post save.

 Q: What happens when a post is updated in WordPress?
 On the next sync, the tool detects the newer modified_gmt timestamp, re-fetches the post from the REST API, re-converts it to Markdown with updated frontmatter (categories, SEO, ACF, images), and overwrites the local file.
+The Astro site rebuilds with fresh content.

-Q: What if the export fails halfway?
+Q: What if the content generation fails halfway?
 Every post's state is tracked in SQLite.
 Run export_resume to continue from where it stopped.
 Run export_retry to reprocess any failed posts.

 Q: Does it generate redirects?
-Yes. generate_redirects creates redirect rules from the WordPress→Astro URL map.
+Yes. generate_redirects creates redirect rules from the WordPress->Astro URL map.
 Supports Netlify (_redirects), Vercel (vercel.json), Cloudflare (_redirects), Apache (.htaccess), and Nginx.

 Q: Can I deploy to Vercel/Netlify/Cloudflare?
 Yes.
 The scaffolder generates platform-specific config files, and github_deploy_config creates the deploy configuration.
 Push to GitHub and connect your deploy platform.